 This list is by no means exhaustive – it includes only the most common deep-fried items I’ve come across on everyday restaurant menus.

-Bulk Bins: Bulk bins contain all sorts of products from quinoa and rice to oats and barley.
-People often use the same scooper to scoop up all products… and who knows if the bulk bins are ever cleaned too.
+Bulk bins contain all sorts of products from quinoa and rice to oats and barley.
+People often use the same scooper to scoop up all products, which will definitely contaminate the bin and products in it.

-Buffets: Buffets are cross contamination cesspools.
+Buffets are cross contamination cesspools.
 People use the same tongs to grab gluten-free items as they do to grab the gluteny items.
-Drips of gluteny salad dressing fall into the gluten-free salad dressing.
+Drips of gluten-y salad dressing fall into the gluten-free salad dressing.
 It’s a mess!
-Be very cautious at buffets or skip altogether.
+Be very cautious of cross contamination at buffets or skip altogether.

 How to Prevent Cross Contamination